urbit/urbit.org-reloaded/content/operations.md

 ```

 Hoon uses something called [the subject](@/docs/hoon/hoon-tutorial/the-subject-and-its-legs.md).
-The Dojo has its own subject, and that's where Hoon's equivalent of variables,
+The Dojo has its own subject and that's where Hoon's equivalent of variables,
 called faces, are stored.

 Use `=var` to save faces to the Dojo subject.